-Colin Thain is a political scientist and political economist who has been researching on the role of economic institutions and economic policy making for more than twenty-five years.
+Colin Thain is a political scientist and political economist who has been researching on the role of economic institutions and economic policy making for thirty years.
 He is best known for his work on the UK Treasury.
 His current research project looks at the Treasury as a whole since the advent of New Labour in 1997.
 He has extensive links with senior Civil Servants in Whitehall and leading politicians and policy advisers.

 Other professional appointments

 Member of the Political Studies Association, British International Studies Association, American Political Studies Association, International Political Studies Association, and Institute for Fiscal Studies.
 Also a member of the Royal Commonwealth Society